rob-blackbourn/blog/source/_posts/2020-07-01-wasi-marshalling.md

 ```

 As well as the function arguments we provide `wasi.memoryManager` to allow
-access to the WebAssembly memory and `wasi.instance` to retirve the function.
+access to the WebAssembly memory and `wasi.instance` to retrieve the function.

 When the function is invoked three things happen.
 First the input arguments are
 *marshalled*.
 Memory is allocated for each array, and the array data is copied
 into that memory.
 The integer value can be passed directly.

-Second the function is called with the marshalled aruments and the return value
+Second the function is called with the marshalled arguments and the return value
 is received.

 Third the memory for the input arguments is freed, the result value is copied